-- Understand application processing time
+- Understand application process

 - Check the status of your application

 Fees are established by Florida Statute.
 Acceptable forms of payment are cash, check, money order and debit/credit card.
 If paying by debit/credit card, a bank card user fee of 2.5% will be added to your total upon checkout.
 Please see our fee schedule below.
-New rates below are effective 1 July 2016.
+New rates are effective 1 July 2017

 - You must be 21 years of age or older.